skx/rss2email/README.md

 > **NOTE**: Feeds are stored in `~/.rss2email/feeds`, you might prefer to edit that directly.
 Just add one URI per line.

 Once you've added your feeds you should then add the binary to your `crontab`, to ensure it runs regularly to actually send you the emails.
 You should add something similar to this to your `crontab`:

-     # Announce feed-changes via email
+     # Announce feed-changes via email every fifteen minutes
      */15 * * * * $HOME/go/bin/rss2email cron user@example.com

 When new items appear in the feeds they will then be sent to you via email.

 Each email will be multi-part, containing both `text/plain` and `text/html` versions of the new post(s).

 If you run `rss2email help cron` you'll see that it is possible to customize the senders' email address, as well as a format-string used to construct the email `Subject:` header.
-By default generated emails will use the following template-string, which matches that produced by the original `rss2email` project:
+By default generated emails will use the following template-string, which matches that produced by the original `r2e` project:

 * `[rss2email] #{ITEM.TITLE}`

 ## Initial Run

 When you add a new feed all the items will initially be unseen/new, and this means you'll receive a flood of emails if you were to run:

      $ rss2email add https://blog.steve.fi/index.rss
      $ rss2email cron

 To avoid this you can use the `-send=false` flag, which will merely record each item as having been seen, rather than sending you emails:

      $ rss2email add https://blog.steve.fi/index.rss
      $ rss2email cron -send=false